gerardroche/sublime-phpunit/README.md

 ### PHP executable

-Path to PHP executable used to run PHPUnit, otherwise the system PATH is used to find PHP.
-To set a default executable other than the one one the one found on system PATH (`~` and environment variables e.g. `$HOME` are expanded):
+The PHP executable to use when running PHPUnit.
+The default is to use the PHP executable found on the system PATH.

+Environment variables and user place-holders are expanded e.g. `~` and `$HOME`.

 `Menu > Preferences > Settings`